What Is Hot Spot On Dog?

 Some people have touted coconut oil as a wonderful moisturiser for skin and hair.
 One study showed virgin coconut oil to be as effective and safe as mineral oil as a therapeutic moisturiser for mild to moderate skin dryness.

-However, hot spots need to be kept dry to accelerate healing.
-Topical application of virgin coconut oil on hot spots does quite the opposite – it keeps them moist!
+Coconut oil should not be used on dog hot spots.
+Remember, hot spots need to be kept dry to accelerate healing.
+Topical application of coconut oil on hot spots does quite the opposite – it keeps them moist!

 Can I give my dog Benadryl for hot spots?
 Does Benadryl help with dog hot spots?

 While you can give Benadryl to your dog for hot spots, its effectiveness is questionable.
-It may reduce allergic reactions but is not a cure for allergies.
+It may reduce allergic reactions but is not a cure for allergies that trigger hot spots.

 Benadryl should only be used under veterinarian guidance.
 There are several Benadryl products, some of which contain a combination of diphenhydramine and other ingredients/drugs (Tylenol or Sudafed) that may be toxic to your dog.